grease-xmr/grease/README.md

 The long laundry list of things to complete before this could even be considered ready for commercial use includes:

+## Core

-* [ ] Ensure all unit and end-to-end tests (including Cucumber/Gherkin) pass in release mode.
+* [x] Ensure all unit and end-to-end tests (including Cucumber/Gherkin) pass in release mode.
-* [ ] Implement KES on Aztec or an equivalent ZK-rollup platform, including local simulation for testing.
+* [x] Develop generic DLEQ proofs for arbitrary curves to support future upgrades (e.g., T25519).
+* [ ] Implement a centralized Key Escrow Service (KES) with high-availability and secure key storage as a proof of concept.
 * [ ] Integrate channel force closure and dispute resolution mechanisms, contingent on KES implementation.
-* [ ] Optimize ZKP and P2P integrations by adopting native Rust APIs, eliminating forked shell processes.
+* [ ] Implement robust handling for channel timeouts and abandonment, including automated recovery or closure protocols.
+* [ ] Integrate with Monero's FCMP++ upgrade upon testnet stabilization and hard fork.
 * [ ] Develop a secure, encrypted persistence layer for sensitive data, replacing plain text file storage.
-* [ ] Implementing Grease server on a point-of-sales device.
+* [ ] Implement KES on Aztec or an equivalent ZK-rollup platform, including local simulation for testing.
 * [ ] Conduct comprehensive internal code reviews to identify and mitigate vulnerabilities in cryptography and protocol logic.
 * [ ] Engage external auditors for security reviews post-MVP stabilization.
-* [ ] Implement robust handling for channel timeouts and abandonment, including automated recovery or closure protocols.
+* [ ] Implement Grease server as a bitcart plugin.
+* [ ] UX field testing.

+## Possibly

 * [ ] Mobile applications for customers (preferably integrated into existing Monero wallets).
 * [ ] Optimize ZK-SNARK proof generation to reduce time below 500ms on modern laptops, exploring T25519 proof.
-* [ ] Evaluate and implement advanced DLEQ proofs (e.g., using T25519) to enhance security without sacrificing hiding properties.
-* [ ] Integrate with Monero's FCMP++ upgrade upon testnet stabilization and hard fork.
-* [ ] Eliminate security footguns and address edge cases, including atomicity bugs and intermittent signature failures.
-* [ ] UX field testing.
-* [ ] Embed Noir verification key files into the codebase to resolve runtime generation dependencies.
+* [ ] Optimize ZKP and P2P integrations by adopting native Rust APIs, eliminating forked shell processes.
 * [ ] Develop extensions for channel value addition/re-allocation without full restarts.
-* [ ] Prepare for scalability features, such as multi-hop payments and routing (e.g., via DHT), as a post-MVP phase.